Participants are guided through the Hanford Site and provided a first-hand look at activities supporting Hanford's current environmental cleanup.

 The tour includes briefings on several Hanford facilities supporting today's cleanup mission:

-- The 200 West Groundwater Treatment System, which combines several technologies to remove chemical, radioactive and organic contaminants, before returning treated water to the ground through a network of wells.
+200 West Pump and Treat facility: a groundwater treatment system, combines several technologies to remove chemical, radioactive and organic contaminants, before returning treated water to the ground through a network of wells.

-- The Waste Treatment and Immobilization Plant, when completed will be the world's largest facility for turning millions of gallons of liquid radioactive waste into a stable glass form suitable for safe, permanent disposal.
+Waste Treatment and Immobilization Plant: when completed will be the world's largest facility for immobilizing millions of gallons of liquid radioactive waste in glass suitable for safe, permanent disposal.